alexcorvi/xwebdb/README.md

 	- [ ] loops
 	- [x] q
 - [ ] Reactive
+	- [x] Make observable nested arrays possible
+		- [ ] write unit core tests for "observable"
+	- [x] use live() to return an observable result that will be consumed by the application
+		- [ ] write integration tests for "live"
+	- [ ] UI frameworks state should update automagically once the database updates (if the update)
+	- [ ] observe this result for changes from the UI framework side and reflect those changes onto the DB
+	- [ ] observe changes in the database and reflect them onto the live query and hence the application
 - [x] Improve `Class Database` API
 - [ ] Examples
 - [ ] Benchmark